wizardkids/katz/README.md

 Files are compressed by default.

+## **Installation**
+**_katz_** requires only one file: katz.py.
+Using katz.bat is optional.
+See below.

+If you have python 3.7+ installed, you can download `katz.py` and, assuming python.exe is in your PATH, run:

+    `python katz.py`

+To _download_ one file, click on the file name.
+On the next screen, click the "Download" button.

 ## **Usage**
 - The program is menu driven, and includes only essential capabilities as noted under *Features*.
 There are no options or preferences.
 - See *Recommended setup* below for creating a shortcut.
 - python 3 must be in the PATH environment variable.

 ## **Recommended setup**
 If you want to run "katz" from your desktop, here is what you need to do: